|

 One ingredient that cannot be replaced is Zakwas (Fermented Rye Flour Starter).
 It’s unlikely to find it at a regular store outside of Eastern Europe.

 You can try making it yourself, but it’s a TON of effort and takes about 5 days.
-Thankfully, there are people who make it for a living – I found some on Etsy.
+Thankfully, some people make it for a living – I found some on Etsy.

 It’s possible to make zurek without it or even make it from a pre-made bag, but it won’t taste the same.
 Get your zakwas.